 Step 1: Copy The Link Of Your GIF

-Once you find the GIf which you want to add in your email, you might want to right-click and save it on the computer.
+Once you find the GIF that you want to add to your email, you might want to right-click and save it on the computer.

 So when you have one frame, it won’t work as GIF is a series of images that creates the illusion of motion.